daat2/fitness_club/README.md

     * Use to deploy and host app in a web browser.

 * [**Balsamic**](https://balsamiq.com/)
-    * A software design tool for mockup.I have used Balsamic to structure the basic functionality needed for my Recipe website project.
+    * A software design tool for mockup.I have used Balsamic to structure the basic functionality needed for my website project.

 * [**Font-awesome**](https://cdnjs.com/libraries/font-awesome)
     * It is a content delivery network imported for my CSS and Javascript libraries.